The Evolution of Solar Street Lights in the Last 10 Years

 Remaining Technical Challenges

-• Battery Disposal and Lifecycle
+• Battery recycling and lifecycle management

-• Performance in Overcast Regions
+• Performance in heavy overcast regions

-• Security
+• Security (theft/vandalism)

 • Predictive dimming based on traffic patterns, weather, and usage history